 3.4.5 Eszopiclone

 In the study by Sangal et al. 31 TEAEs were reported for 61.0%, 59.5% and 46.0% of the patients receiving high-dose eszopiclone, low-dose eszopiclone and placebo, respectively.
 The most commonly reported TEAEs with eszopiclone were headache, dysgeusia and dizziness.
 Reported TEAEs of special interest included skin reaction, hallucination and suicidality.
-This open-label study demonstrated that eszopiclone was generally well tolerated for up to one year.
+The open-label extension for this RCT demonstrated that eszopiclone was generally well tolerated for up to one year.
 Several patients discontinued treatment due to hallucinations and suicidal ideation; the former was noted in 2.3% and the latter in 1% of eszopiclone-treated patients.

-34
+3.4.6.
+Guanfacine

+In this study Rugino 34 reported treatment emergent somnolence in 73% of children in treatment group as compared to 6% in placebo group.
+No electrocardiographic, laboratory, growth, or vital sign parameter was statistically significantly different between the two groups.

 4 DISCUSSION

-To our knowledge, this is the first systematic review assessing the quality of studies of pharmacological treatments for sleep disturbances in children with ADHD.
-Based on the results from the methodological quality assessment, only one high-quality study, on eszopiclone 3134 was identified.
-Except for Sangal et al. 3134 and Hoebert et al. 64, the rest of the studies scored low on quality, reflecting a number of issues, including high risk of bias (due to poor methodological quality), inconsistency (due to the high degree of heterogeneity between studies) and inaccuracy/unreliability (due to the low numbers of participants).
+To our knowledge, this is the first systematic review assessing the quality of studies of pharmacological treatments for behavioural insomnia in children with ADHD.
+Based on the results from the methodological quality assessment, only two high-quality study (RCT on eszopiclone 31 and guanfacine 34) was identified.
+Except for these RCT on eszopiclone 31, guanfacine 34 and an observational study on melatonin 64, the rest of the studies scored low on quality, reflecting a number of issues, including high risk of bias (due to poor methodological quality), inconsistency (due to the high degree of heterogeneity between studies) and inaccuracy/unreliability (due to the low numbers of participants).

-In most of the studies, the determination of sleep difficulties was based on small sample sizes using subjective measures (parental reports, Somnologs or questionnaires) rather than more precise objective measures, using actigraphy.
+In most of the studies, the determination of behavioural insomnia was based on small sample sizes using subjective measures (parental reports, Somnologs or questionnaires) rather than more precise objective measures, using actigraphy.
 The retrospective chart review on clonidine by Prince et al. 60 was subject to observer bias.
 The small research letter by Tjon Pian Gi et al. 63 on melatonin did not provide sufficient details on study methodology, diagnosis of sleep insomnia or patient characteristics.
 No randomization or blinding was performed and consequently a placebo effect could not be excluded.
 In the Weiss et al. 61 study on melatonin, the effect of sleep hygiene could not be isolated from the effect of the melatonin.
 Although this is a relatively minor issue, the criterion for SOI in the study by Van der Heijden et al. 30 on melatonin was based on a Dutch child population and may not be generalizable to other population groups.
 A more important issue was that a considerable amount (31%) of data were missing, implying limitations to the data analysis and potential bias.

 The Hoebert et al. 64 study on melatonin lacked a long-term placebo arm and the questionnaire lacked information regarding concomitant medication.
 In the Mohammadi et al. 62 study on melatonin, the confounding effect of methylphenidate could not be excluded.
-Lyon et al. 33 studied the effect of the drug L-theanine in boys only.34
+Lyon et al. 33 studied the effect of the drug L-theanine in boys only.
+The results for guanfacine cannot be generalised due to unequal sample sizes at baseline and early termination of study 34.